vapor-ware/synse-server/README.md

         - [ ] support all permutations (rack/board/device)
 - [ ] add JSON error responses
 - [ ] add internal error codes for error responses (easier for error id and debug)
+- [ ] use vapor-ware/synse-server-grpc to get python client for GRPC

 __configuration__